The Last Slimeto: Critical reception

 The Last Slimeto received generally positive reviews from music critics.
 Robin Murray from Clash stated "At times frustrating, 'The Last Slimeto' is never less than entertaining.
 A bracing, defiant gesture, it finds NBA YoungBoy embracing freedom with both hands."
 Writing for Pitchfork, Alphonse Pierre described the 30-track long album as "overwhelming" despite naming it "the neatest YoungBoy album."
 Alphonse described some tracks as "They fluctuate between fickle emotions like pain, anguish, and paranoia, usually with a hint of bitterness" while describing the album as a whole as "The Last Slimeto suppresses the knottiest and most uncomfortable aspects of his music."
-Mosi Reeves from Rolling Stone described the album as "overstuffed and overlong, but it’s also undeniably compelling."
+Mosi Reeves from Rolling Stone described the album as "overstuffed and overlong, but it's also undeniably compelling."

 Charles Lyons-Burt from Slant Magazine describes songs on the album as "[a] namely melodrama marked by fatalistic romanticism and a flirtation with the specter of death", however, he also states that the 30-track long album "start[s] to cave under its unruly duration".
 He describes the album's entirety as "the album merely conjures a series of—albeit passionately relayed—images of love, lust, and violence."
 Paul Simpson from AllMusic stated that "Sitting through the entirety of The Last Slimeto is bound to be an exhausting experience to anyone but YoungBoy's many devout fans, but even if it seems to function more as a playlist than an album, it's definitely not monotonous, and the rapper's dedication to the game is unquestioned."

-Writing for HipHopDX, Scott Glaysher noted that, "as enjoyable as these five or six songs are on The Last Slimeto, its merely too long to appreciate" and that "The Last Slimeto can’t be enjoyed as a full “project” but instead a half dozen songs scattered across playlists that have the same album cover."
+Writing for HipHopDX, Scott Glaysher noted that, "as enjoyable as these five or six songs are on The Last Slimeto, its merely too long to appreciate" and that "The Last Slimeto can't be enjoyed as a full "project" but instead a half dozen songs scattered across playlists that have the same album cover."

 Year-end lists

 Commercial performance

-The Last Slimeto debuted at number two on the US Billboard 200 chart, earning 108,400 album-equivalent units (including 5,000 copies in pure album sales) in its first week, around 400 margins less than the week's number one album, Bad Bunny's Un Verano Sin Ti.
+The Last Slimeto debuted at number two on the US Billboard 200 chart, (earning 108,400 album-equivalent units [including 4,600 pure sales]) around 400 margins less than the week's number one album, Bad Bunny's Un Verano Sin Ti.
 The album also accumulated a total of 161.92 million on-demand streams of the album's songs.
+In its second week, the album dropped to number five, moving an additional 50,000 units.
+In its third week, the album dropped to number six, moving an additional 30,000 units.
+On November 7, 2022, The Last Slimeto was certified gold by the Recording Industry Association of America.
+As of December 2022, The Last Slimeto was the 48th best-selling album in the United States, moving 634,000 album-equivalent units in the year, consisting of 6,000 pure sales, 13,000 song sales, 851,040,000 audio streams, and 155,596,000 video streams.